Grand Duke Konstantin Pavlovich of Russia: Governor of the Kingdom of Poland

-Konstantin's importance in political history dates from when his brother, Tsar Alexander, installed him in Congress Poland as de facto viceroy (however, he was not the "official viceroy", namestnik of the Kingdom of Poland), with a task of the militarization and discipline of Poland.
+Konstantin only became important in political history when his brother, Tsar Alexander, installed him in Congress Poland as de facto viceroy (however, he was not the "official viceroy", namestnik of the Kingdom of Poland), with the task of the militarization and discipline of Poland.
 In Congress Poland, he received the post of commander-in-chief of the forces of the kingdom to which was added in 1819 the command of the Lithuanian troops and of those of the Russian provinces that had belonged to the Polish–Lithuanian Commonwealth (so called Western Krai).
+In this capacity, he was in charge of appointing military leaders, including those in Poland.
+Each of these officers was required to serve Konstantin's goal of making the Polish army a version of Russia's military.

 Alexander's policies were liberal by the standards of Restoration Europe.
-Classical liberals lapped up the freedoms of education, scholarship and economic development, but key deficiencies in Poland's autonomy like lack of control over the budget, military, and trade left them hungry for more.
+Classical liberals enjoyed freedoms of education, scholarship and economic development, but key deficiencies in Poland's autonomy like lack of control over the budget, military, and trade left Poles hungry for more.
 The Kalisz Opposition, led by the brothers Bonawentura and Wincenty Niemojowski, pressed for reforms including more independence for the judiciary.
 Alexander, calling their actions an "abuse" of liberty, suspended the Polish parliament (Sejm) for five years and authorised Konstantin to maintain order in the kingdom by any means necessary.

-Konstantin, attempting to execute his brother's mandate to silence dissent, strengthened the secret police (Ochrana) and suppressed the Polish patriotic movements, leading to further popular discontent.
-Konstantin also harassed the liberal opposition, replaced Poles with Russians on important posts in local administration and the army and often insulted and assaulted his subordinates, which led to conflicts in the officer corps.
-The Sejm, until then mostly dominated by supporters of the personal union with Russia, saw his actions as disobedience of the very constitution of which he felt personally proud.
-That also led to him being mocked, which he did not help by sending his adjutants with threats to those "guilty" of it like Wirydianna Fiszerowa.
+Konstantin, attempting to carry out his brother's mandate to silence dissent, strengthened the secret police (Ochrana) and suppressed the Polish patriotic movements, leading to further popular discontent.
+Konstantin also harassed the liberal opposition, replaced Poles with Russians in important posts in local administration and the army, and often insulted and assaulted subordinates, which led to conflicts in the officer corps.
+The Sejm, until then mostly dominated by supporters of the personal union with Russia, saw his actions as disobedient to the very constitution of which he felt personally proud.
+This also led to him being mocked, which he did not help by sending adjutants with threats to those he deemed "guilty" of such behavior like Wirydianna Fiszerowa.
 Nevertheless, Konstantin was an ardent supporter of Polish musicians, such as Maria Agata Szymanowska and Frédéric Chopin.

 After 19 years of separation, the marriage of Konstantin and Juliane was formally annulled on 20 March 1820.
-Two months later, on 27 May, Konstantin married the Polish Countess Joanna Grudzińska, who was given the title of Her Serenity Princess of Lowicz.
-Connected with that, he renounced any claim to the Russian succession, which was formally completed in 1822.
+Two months later, on 27 May, Konstantin married the Polish Countess Joanna Grudzińska, who was given the title of Her Serene Highness Princess of Łowicz.
+In connection with the marriage, he decided to renounce any claim to the Russian succession, doing so (but not making it public) in 1822.
 After the marriage, he became increasingly attached to his new home of Poland.